What Happens When Mortgage Forbearance Programs End?

 Does the Bank Own the House with a Reverse Mortgage?

 It’s easy to understand why so many people mistakenly believe the lender takes ownership of the home in exchange for giving the borrower a reverse mortgage.
 The loan’s many advantages make it seem almost too good to be true.
-Some of these advantages are: The lender pays off the borrower’s current mortgage, if one still […]Read More
+Some of these advantages are: But, in fact, all the features listed above are true.
+There […]Read More

 Does Bad Credit Affect Reverse Mortgages?

 You have no job, mounting medical bills, and poor credit.
 You’re 62, and your home is even older and in need of repairs.
-You might think you would be the least likely candidate to qualify for a mortgage loan, but you could be wrong.
-To find out if a reverse mortgage loan is right for […]Read More
+You might think you would be the least likely candidate to be eligible for a mortgage loan, but you could be wrong.
+To find out if a reverse mortgage loan is right […]Read More

 Is a Reverse Mortgage Loan Ever a Good Idea?